 Butter a 2 qt casserole dish.
 Pare potatoes and slice thinly.
 Layer potatoes in casserole with onion, and salt and pepper; add another layer of potatoes, sprinkle on the onion, salt and pepper, then top with a layer of potatoes.
 It’s nice to save enough nicely cut potatoes for the top layer, using the odder cuts in the bottoms layers where they won’t show.

 When you get to the top layer, arrange the potatoes neatly, starting around the edge of the dish and slightly over lapping, ending up in the center for a gorgeous presentation.

 Pour sauce slowly over potatoes – take a knife and nudge the layers a bit, so the sauce seeps down throughout.
 Bake, uncovered for one hour to one hour and 20 minutes, until soft and tender all the way through when tested with a knife and lightly browned on top.
 Let stand several minutes before serving.

 Makes 6 one cup servings, or 12 smaller 1/2 cup servings.

-- If using cheese, add to the sauce when the sauce is finished, off heat, and stir in a little at a time.
+- If using cheese in the sauce, add to the sauce when the sauce is finished, off heat, and stir in a little at a time.
 Don’t use too much cheese or it will be too thick to seep through the layers

 - The recipe can be halved if you’re looking for something more comparable to the size of a box of scalloped potatoes, just bake for about 30 – 40 minutes.

 - A pinch of nutmeg in the sauce gives this “a what is that?” flavor that’s wonderful.
 White pepper is always a good substitution for black in bechamel sauces.

 - A sprinkle of chives or finely sliced green onion between the layers gives a bit of freshness.